PhD Hiring

 Contact

-• If you are interested, please email ting.dang@unimelb.edu.au with your CV, transcripts, and/or other related documents.
-Please be aware that due to the high volume of inquiries, I may not be able to respond to all emails.
+• If you are interested, please email ting.dang@unimelb.edu.au with your CV, transcripts, and research proposal.
+Please review my recent publications to identify overlapping research interests when preparing your proposal.
+I will respond to applications that include all required documents.
+Due to the high volume of inquiries, I may not respond to all emails.

 Harnessing AI for Continuous Glucose Monitoring and Diabetes Management [1 position]